PunishXIV/Splatoon/Presets/WALKTHROUGH.md

 <ul>
   <li>

-Step 1: Set your element type to 'line relative to object'
+Step 1: Set your element type to 'line relative to object'.
+This will make the line attach to an object, rather than a set of points on the map.
 ![coneoption](/docs/images/walkthrough/lineobject.png)</li>

 <li>